KOBENDigital/Kompair/README.md

 Testing on new releases will be performed as they come out.

 ## Changelog
+### 0.1.13
+- Added scroll functionality so users can quickly navigate to a parents children.
+- README work.
+- Upped assembly version to 0.1.13.
 ### 0.1.12
 - Removed web.config.uninstall.xdt from as it causes AppSettings to be replaced when upgrading versions.
 - README work.